m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <p>
 One of the most counterintuitive concepts in physics – the idea that quantum objects are complementary, behaving like waves in some situations and like particles in others.

+These [particle waves](http://electron6.phys.utk.edu/phys250/modules/module%202/matter_waves.htm) are referred to as *matter waves*, [Luis de Broglie](https://www.spaceandmotion.com/Physics-Louis-de-Broglie.htm) first proposed that all a wave function is associated wit all particles.
+These matter waves are a central part of the theory of $Quantum$ $Mechanics$.
+The *wavelengths* ($\lambda$) of these particles can be calculated by the following equation has proposed by *de Broglie* , which is referred to as *de Broglie's* equation.

 2. **Measurement Problem**  -
 [![](./infogfx/mepr.png)](http://www.quantumphysicslady.org/glossary/measurement-problem/)
 <p align="center">